Citizen Alum Listening Project

 Become a mentor to the Community Engaged Leaders program.

-The Community Engaged Leaders Program is a student-run community service program.
+The Community Engaged Leaders Program is a student-run community engagement program.
 The program is part of WSUSA; it's leadership is comprised of a VP of Service, an assistant director, 4 directors and 16 chairs.
 Each week, the Community Engaged Leaders receive training from a member of the campus or local community.
 These topics include: Professionalism, Diversity, Time Management, Communication, Reflection, Stress Management, etc. If you are interested in serving as a mentor to this student group, please contact Mike Moon.

 Join us for one of our large days of service.